INFORMSJoC/2023.0131/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [From Interaction to Prediction: A Multi-Interactive Attention based Approach to Product Rating Prediction](https://doi.org/10.1287/ijoc.2023.0131) by Yu L, Gong W, Zhang D, Ding Y and Ze Fu.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [From Interaction to Prediction: A Multi-Interactive Attention based Approach to Product Rating Prediction](https://doi.org/10.1287/ijoc.2023.0131) by Yu L, Gong W, Zhang D, Ding Y and Fu Z.

 ## Cite